ashishyk018-byte/trying3/README.md

 # trying3
-This is my first proper repository
+This is my first proper repository.
 Author-Ashish Yadav